East London, South Africa: Sports

 East London is home to the Prince George Race Circuit, opened in 1959 (renamed East London Grand Prix Circuit), a historic motor racing track that hosted three Formula One South African Grand Prix during the 1930s and 1960s.
 The circuit is run and managed by Border Motor Sport Club on a shoestring budget.
 South Africa's only Formula One World Drivers' Champion, Jody Scheckter, started his motor racing career with a Renault Gordini on this track.

 Golf is another favoured pastime in and around East London.
-East London Golf Club is a highly regarded championship golf course and is currently ranked No 12 in Golf Digest's Top 100 courses.
+East London Golf Club is a highly regarded championship golf course.
 Some of the other golf clubs in the region are the West Bank Golf Club, Gonubie Golf Club, Olivewood Golf Estate and Fish River Sun Country Club (a Gary Player-designed golf course).
 East London has also hosted the Africa Open tournament multiple times.
 Golfers can also hone their skills at the East London Golf Club Driving Range.

-Martial arts are also very popular, with numerous clubs available for training in aikido, judo, karate, t'ai chi and many other forms of martial arts.
-The East London Aikido Club is taught by a 3rd dan local instructor who has trained under a number of international instructors in South Africa and overseas.
-Club members of the East London Aikido Club regularly represent their club at national aikido events.
-Fort Hare Karate and East London Goju Kai have also hosted many memorable events and training weekends.

 Rowing is on the Buffalo River.
 The annual Buffalo Regatta began in 1881 and has become the largest in South Africa: in 2018 there were 1000 competitors participating in 200 events over three days.

 Surfski is ideally suited to East London.
-The Port Elizabeth to East London Challenge organized by East London's Border Canoe club is the world's longest surfski race at 244 km long, often in extremely challenging conditions, takes place every second year, attracting competitors from around the world.
+The Port Elizabeth to East London Challenge organized by East London's Border Canoe club is 244 km long, often in extremely challenging conditions, takes place every second year, attracting competitors from around the world.
 It began in 1972 to see who was faster, ultra-distance runner John Ball over land, or surf lifesaver John Woods over water.
 John Ball won.

+Surfing is popular in East London.
+It is home to some of South Africa's top surfers, including Greg Emslie, former World Championship Tour surfer, ISA World Masters Champion, five-time South African Men’s Champion and coach to Olympic silver medalist Bianca Buitendag, Andre Malherbe, and up-and-comer Zoe Steyn.
+Nahoon Reef, located in the suburb of Nahoon is a famous South African surf spot and is the site of the annual Nahoon Surf Pro (formerly Buffalo City Surf Pro).
+The city has also hosted the South African Surfing Championships on numerous occasions and even the ISA World Surfing Championship.